-(4) For purposes of Chapter 3323. of the Revised Code and the "Individuals with Disabilities Education Act," a Peterson scholarship recipient has only those rights that apply to all other unilaterally parentally placed children, with the exception of the right to have a public school district develop an IEP in accordance with division (B) of section 3310.53 of the Revised Code.
+(4) For purposes of Chapter 3323. of the Revised Code and IDEA, a scholarship recipient has only those rights that apply to all other unilaterally parentally placed children, with the exception of the right to have a public school district develop an IEP in accordance with division (B) of section 3310.53 of the Revised Code.
 To the extent that tuition and fees for the scholarship child exceed the scholarship amount, the eligible applicant is responsible for the payment of all amounts that exceed the scholarship amount in acordance with the terms agreed to between the eligible applicant and the providers.

-(4) The eligible applicant is responsible for the allocation of scholarship funds if the eligible applicant has selected multiple providers.
+(5) The eligible applicant is responsible for the allocation of scholarship funds if the eligible applicant has selected multiple providers.

-(5) A scholarship under this section shall not be used for the following purposes:
+(6) A scholarship under this section shall not be used for the following purposes:

 (a) For a child to attend a public special education program that operates under a contract, compact, or other bilateral agreement between the school district in which the child is entitled to attend school and another school district or other public provider; or